archidote/lgds_memes_publisher/README.md

 access_token=""
 access_token_secret=""
 ```
-then, you canstart the bot :
+then, you can start the bot :
 ```
 python3 twitter_bot_lgds.py
 ```